The Maple Ridge Recycling Depot is located at 10092 – 236th Street, just off River Road in the Albion Industrial Park.

 - Our trucks pick up recyclables from all schools in School District 42

-Different sort lines that remove any contamination (other materials, garbage, etc.) from the materials.
-If these things are not removed, the load may not be clean enough for a manufacturer to use and may either be downgraded or rejected altogether.
+Different sort lines remove any contamination (other materials, garbage, etc.) from the materials.
+If these things are not removed, the load may not be clean enough and may either be given a surcharge or rejected altogether.

-Once sorted, the different commodities (cardboard, paper, plastic, etc.) are baled on site and loaded onto trucks to be brought to manufacturers who will use the materials to produce new items.
+Once sorted, the different commodities (paper, plastic, metals) are baled on site and loaded onto trucks to eventually be shipped to manufacturers who will use the materials to produce new items.
 As often as possible, RMRS works with local manufacturers to lower transportation fees & emissions and to grow and develop the local green job industry.

 If you haven’t visited the Depot yet, come on down!
 You may be surprised at how much we can recycle!